rohiiit/Pollution-prediction-system/Neural Network/Readme.md

 # Using pre-trained model

-If are looking to use the pretrained model, simply download the above 2 models and use this [drive link](https://drive.google.com/drive/folders/106KPVoYnHHfnh0ulC1D00xislzHxf1aK?usp=sharing) to get the nitrogen model
+If are looking to use the pretrained model, simply download the 2 models and use this [drive link](https://drive.google.com/drive/folders/106KPVoYnHHfnh0ulC1D00xislzHxf1aK?usp=sharing) to get the model for nitrogen.
+After extracting it paste it in the models folder.
 Like in the previous step, upload the model in a folder and change the data_dir.